Mature Masculine

 Competent.
 We meet daily challenges.

 Grounded.
-We're in touch with reality.
+We are in touch with reality.

 Integrated.
 Our worldliness and spirituality support each other.